skyvers/skyve-dev-guide/_pages/routing.md

 #### The DefaultUxUiSelector class

-The DefaultUxUiSelector class is the default implementation of the UXUI selector interface.
+The `DefaultUxUiSelector` class is the default implementation of the `UxUiSelector` interface.

 The class declares the UXUI result types (by default these are *desktop*, *tablet*, *phone* and *external*) and uses the UserAgentType and HTTPServletRequest to determine which UXUI is selected, prior to routing.